huggingface/exporters/MODELS.md

 ResNet

-**Swin Transformer** The PyTorch graph contains unsupported operations: remainder, roll, adaptive_avg_pool1d.
+**Swin Transformer** [TODO verify] The PyTorch graph contains unsupported operations: remainder, roll, adaptive_avg_pool1d.
 (Some of these may be supported in latest dev version.)

 Swin Transformer V2